New Publications

 To see my latest publications, pleas scroll further down

-In 2024 my RG-account was deleted (see my explanation elsewhere in my website [click website]) and therefore all my RG-hyperlinks in the list below have been changed into DropBox (without offering a link), where most of my publications can be downloaded for free.
-You may also find several publications at ACADEMIA (see the two links above).
+In 2024 my RG-account was deleted (see my explanation elsewhere in my website [click website]) and therefore all my RG-hyperlinks in the list below have been changed into DropBox, where most of my publications can be downloaded for free.
+You may also find many publications at ACADEMIA (see the two links above).

 I apologise for any inconvenience all this may cause.